apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

 └───────────────────────────────┴──────────┘
 ```

-In the final statistics, you can see that we made 25 requests (1 listing page + 24 product pages) in less than 5 seconds.
+In the final stats, you can see that we made 25 requests (1 listing page + 24 product pages) in less than 5 seconds.
 Your numbers might differ, but regardless, it should be much faster than making the requests sequentially.

 ## Extracting data